data-lessons/library-git-DEPRECATED/Git_lesson.md

 * new repository
 * give it a name

-Github will ask you to create README.md and add a license.
+GitHub will ask you to create README.md and add a license.
 Do not do it for now.
 Once we have made our repository we still need to link the repository we have on our computer and the one we've just made.

 ~~~